Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: DATA REDUCTION

+{\em Spitzer's}\/ IRAC channels can exhibit both time-dependent and position-dependent sensitivity variations.
+These variations can be up to \sim 3\%, much more than typical (0.01\%--0.5\%) eclipse depths.
+The 3.6 and 4.5 {\micron} bands use InSb detectors, and the 5.8 and 8.0 {\micron} bands use Si:As detectors.
+Although each type of systematic is strongest in a different set of channels, many authors reported both systematics in both sets of channels \citep{StevensonEtal2010Natur, Reach2005-IRACCalibration, CharbonneauEtal2005apjTrES1, CampoEtal2011apjWASP12b}, so we test for them all in each observation.

+The time-varying sensitivity (``ramp'') is most pronounced at 8.0 {\micron} \citep{CharbonneauEtal2005apjTrES1, HarringtonEtal2007natHD149026b} and is very weak, often nonexistent, in the InSb channels.
+It manifests as an apparent increase in flux with time, and at 8.0 {\microns} it is attributed to charge trapping.
+Observing a bright (>250 MJy\,sr\sp{-1} in channel 4), diffuse source (``preflashing'') saturates the charge traps and produces a flatter ramp \citep{KnutsonEtal2009apjHD149026bphase}.
+An eclipse is easily separated from the ramp by fitting, but not without adding uncertainty to the eclipse depth.
+Model choice is particularly important for weak eclipses, where a poor choice can produce an incorrect eclipse depth.
+To model the ramp effect, we test over 15 different forms of exponential, logarithmic, and polynomial models (see \citealp{StevensonEtal2012apjHD149026b}, Equations\ (2)--(11)).

-{\em Spitzer's} IRAC has four broad photometric bandpasses: 3.6, 4.5, 5.8, and 8.0 {\micron} (channels 1, 2, 3 and 4).
-All four channels exhibit large systematic errors on the scale of our requirements.
-The 3.6 and 4.5 {\micron} bands use InSb detectors, and the 5.8 and 8.0 {\micron} bands Si:As detectors.
-InSb detectors are known to show variable response in quantum efficiency depending on the centroid location within the pixel.
-This intrapixel sensitivity is greatest at pixel center and declines toward the edges of the pixel, typically by several percent \citep{Morales-Calderon2006}.
-It is also not symmetric about the center of the pixel and the amplitude of the effect varies from pixel to pixel.
-Over the total duration of the observation, the position varies by several tenths of the pixel width and since the motion of the stellar center goes through this region frequently, this systematic is adequately sampled during a single eclipse observation.
-One minimizes this effect by observing with fixed pointing \citep{Reach2005-IRACCalibration, CharbonneauEtal2005apjTrES1, HarringtonEtal2007natHD149026b, StevensonEtal2010Natur}.
+InSb detectors can have intrapixel quantum efficiency variations, which strongly affects {\em Spitzer's}\/ underresolved PSF and requires accurate (\sim 0.01-pixel) determination of the stellar center location.
+This intrapixel sensitivity is greatest at pixel center and declines toward the edges by up to 3.5\% \citep{Morales-Calderon2006}.
+It is also not symmetric about the center and the amplitude of the effect varies from pixel to pixel.
+Over the total duration of the observation, the position varies by several tenths of a pixel.
+Since the stellar center oscillates over this range frequently, this systematic is adequately sampled during a single eclipse observation.
+Observing with fixed pointing minimizes the effect \citep{Reach2005-IRACCalibration, CharbonneauEtal2005apjTrES1, HarringtonEtal2007natHD149026b, StevensonEtal2010Natur}.

-The other systematic, the most prominent and well studied, is the time varying sensitivity, called the \textit{ramp} effect.
-This is a baseline effect which may affect all the channels, but is most pronounced at 8.0 {\micron} \citep{CharbonneauEtal2005apjTrES1, HarringtonEtal2007natHD149026b}.
-It is observed as apparent increase in flux with time, which is believed to be caused by charge trapping.
-An eclipse is superimposed on this baseline and is easily separated, but not without adding uncertainty to the eclipse depth.
-After many hours of observations this effect reaches a plateau, hence a way to stabilize it is to point the array to a bright source prior to the main observation.
-This causes saturation and consequently produce a flatter ramp \citep{KnutsonEtal2009apjHD149026bphase, SeagerDeming2009}.
-The systematic is particularly important for weak eclipses, where an incorrect choice of ramp can produce an incorrect eclipse depth.